Each module has 5 taught workshops - Approximately 18 months to complete the Post Graduate Certificate

 The Postgraduate Certificate Commissioning and Dental Advising will support dental professionals who are engaging in providing advice in dentistry.

-The course will be taught in modern well-equipped classrooms by tutors selected for their knowledge and expertise.
+The course is taught in modern well-equipped classrooms by tutors selected for their knowledge and expertise.
 The course team includes specialists within the dental profession and experienced academics who will provide personal tutorial support and overall course management.
 The University has an excellent range of electronic resources to support the course.

 Each module is assessed independently, using a range of assessment techniques that are appropriate to the learning outcomes and contents of the module.
 Examples of assessments include case presentations, assignments and reflective logs.